Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Introduction

 The article is organised as follows.
-In Sec.~\ref{sec:exactFuncs}, different formulations of the exact universal functional are discussed and how my idea of `exact' differentiates from its use in Refs \citep{Gritsenko2018, GritsenkoWangKnowles2019}.
+In Sec.~\ref{sec:exactFuncs}, different formulations of the exact universal functional are discussed and the difference between my definition of `exact' and its use in Refs~\cite{Gritsenko2018, GritsenkoWangKnowles2019} is highlighted.
 Further, I will show how the results by Wang and Knowles~\cite{WangKnowles2015} can directly be rationalised from the constrained-search formulation.
 In Sec.~\ref{sec:symAdapt}, symmetry restrictions of the universal 1RDM functional are discussed and it is argued that the true universal functional cannot be considered to be symmetry dependent.
 In Sec.~\ref{sec:paramD2h}, the two relevant components (irreducible representations) of the symmetry-restricted $D_{2h}$ functional are constructed for the H$_4$ systems in a minimal basis.
-In Sec.~\ref{sec:optimisation}, I investigate how the symmetry-restricted $D_{2h}$ functional operates on the rhombic H$_4$ systems considered in~\citep{GritsenkoWangKnowles2019}.
-In Sec.~\ref{sec:conclusion}, I finalise with the conclusions.
+In Sec.~\ref{sec:optimisation}, I investigate how the symmetry-restricted $D_{2h}$ functional operates on the rhombic H$_4$ systems considered in~\cite{GritsenkoWangKnowles2019} and discuss the implications of unitary invariance of degenerate natural orbitals (NOs).
+In Sec.~\ref{sec:conclusion}, I finalise with conclusions.